Course outline

 • Learn the current research.
 This helps you to provide more consistent and better quality care to your patients.

 • Hands on and movement based treatments.
-Become comfortable exploring and trying different approaches
+Become comfortable treating side lying, prone, supine and standing

 1. Important information